Batman Forever

 At times, Schumacher flirts with seriousness, but only proves the film's schizoid clash of styles.
 Schumacher attempts dramatic heft with Batman's repressed memory (isn't the point that he can't forget his trauma?) and Robin's thirst for vengeance.
 "We're the same," Batman tells his compatriot, warning him of revenge's obsessive stranglehold.
 Schumacher succeeds in overseeing some good stunt work: fight scenes and appearances of the Batwing, Batboat, and Batsub.
 He also poses Batman in a few pretty action tableaux, like the comic-book-geek-out final shot of Batman and Robin running toward camera, backlit by the Bat signal.

-More characteristic, however, are the film's questionable humor and soft readiness for commercial exploitation (U2's single "Hold Me, Thrill Me, Kiss Me, Kill Me" seems like a James Bond leftover, and what can Seal's "Kiss From a Rose" mean?).
+More characteristic, however, are the film's questionable humor and soft readiness for commercial exploitation (U2's single "Hold Me, Thrill Me, Kiss Me, Kill Me" seems like a James Bond leftover, and what exactly does Seal's "Kiss From a Rose" mean?).
 Some of Carrey's tossed-off one-liners are funny ("Someone tell the fat lady she's on in five"), but the onslaught grows tiresome—long before he yelps "Joygasm!"—and opposes any sense of genuine character.
 Worse, Schumacher's not above punctuating Carrey's antics with cartoon sound effects.
-Robin's TV-nodding line "Holy rusted metal, Batman!" stings like a slap in the face, but perhaps the biggest belly laugh is Batman creator Bob Kane's purported role as "Project Consultant."
+Robin's TV-nodding line "Holy rusted metal, Batman!" stings like a slap in the face, but perhaps the biggest belly laugh is Batman co-creator Bob Kane's purported role as "Project Consultant."

 Share/bookmark: del.icio.us Digg Facebook Fark Furl Google Bookmarks Newsvine Reddit StumbleUpon Yahoo!
 My Web Permalink Permalink